Summer Program FAQ

 Will I be provided a mentor?

 Yes.
 Each summer associate is assigned an individual mentor for the summer who is typically a mid-level associate in the firm.
-There is also a partner who is in charge of the entire summer associate program who serves as a resource to all summer associates.
-Summer associates typically work with many different attorneys throughout the 10-week program and are encouraged to develop those relationships as well.
+There is also a partner who is in charge of the entire Summer Associate Program who serves as a resource to all summer associates.
+Summer associates typically work with many different attorneys throughout the ten-week program and are encouraged to develop those relationships as well.